TomBursch/firefox-gnome-materia-theme/README.md

 git pull origin master
 ```

-> Note: You can also run the installation script again to update (after cloning again the repo).
+> Note: You can also run the installation script again to update (after cloning/pulling the repo).

 ## Uninstalling
 1. Go to your profile folder.
 (Go to `about:support` in Firefox > Application Basics > Profile Directory > Open Directory)